Nacional de Clubes: History

 From 1993 to 2008, the competition involved 16 clubs, which were divided into four zones.
 The top two clubs of each zone qualified for the quarter-finals of the competition.
 The 16 best placed clubs in their respective regional championships were eligible to play the Nacional de Clubes.
 The number of teams were determined were: eight from Buenos Aires, two each from the Noroeste, Litoral and Córdoba and one from both Cuyo and Mar del Plata.

 Due to scheduling problems, in 2009 the UAR re-launched the Torneo del Interior, a competition that involved clubs from all provincial unions outside Buenos Aires.
 The new formula of this tournament coincided with a complete overhaul of the Nacional de Clubes system, so the competition was contested by only 4 teams, 2 from the Torneo del Interior and 2 from URBA.

 That format remained until 2013, when the UAR announced that after a three-year hiatus, the Nacional de Clubes would return with the original 16 team format since the 2014 edition, with 9 qualifying from the Torneo del Interior and 7 from the Buenos Aires Union.

-Hindú Club is the most winning team with 11 titles.
+Hindú Club is the most successful team with 11 titles.